 Our paper describing the sensor technology underpinning ArtioSense has been published in Cell Reports Physical Science!

-Sohini is a Reader (Associate Professor) in Device & Energy Materials at the Department of Materials Science at the University of Cambridge, where she leads a research group specialising in functional nanomaterials for energy, sensing and biomedical applications.
+Sohini is a Professor in Device & Energy Materials at the Department of Materials Science at the University of Cambridge, where she leads a research group specialising in functional nanomaterials for energy, sensing and biomedical applications.
 She is a co-inventor of ArtioSense’s core technology.
 She works closely with clinicians, surgeons and med-tech companies to find materials and device-based solutions to existing problems.

 Vikas is a Consultant Orthopaedic Surgeon in Addenbrooke’s, Cambridge University Hospital specialising in both sports surgery and arthroplasty aspects of hip and knee surgery and has a particular interest in arthroscopic surgery of the hip.
 He has been instrumental in setting up the tertiary referral service for Young Adult Hip Surgery in Cambridge.
 He is the co-inventor of ArtioSense’s core technology and is leading on the translational aspect of the use of this technology in orthopaedics and sports medicine.

 Jehangir is a biophysicist who specialises in the development and use of microfluidic technologies for quantitative biology and biosensing.
 He obtained his PhD from Trinity College and the Cavendish Laboratory at the University of Cambridge.
 He has leveraged microfluidics to tackle a range of problems, including in antimicrobial research and development.
-He is a co-inventor of ArtioSense’s core technology, and is presently an Industry Research Fellow at the Living Systems Institute, University of Exeter.
+Following a postdoc at the Cavendish Laboratory and Research Fellowship at Clare Hall, Cambridge, Jehangir spent 3 years as an Industry Research Fellow at the Living Systems Institute, University of Exeter.
+He is a co-inventor of ArtioSense’s core technology, and is now focusing on driving the translation and commercialisation of this technology.